Tazama Pipeline

 The Tazama Pipeline, also Tanzania–Zambia Crude Oil Pipeline, is a 1710 km long crude oil pipeline from the port of Dar-es-Salaam, Tanzania, to the Indeni Petroleum Refinery in Ndola, Zambia.

 Location

 The Tazama pipeline extends from the Indian Ocean port of Dar es Salaam, in Tanzania to the industrial city of Ndola, Zambia, in the Copperbelt Province, close to the border with the Democratic Republic of the Congo.
 The pipeline travels approximately 1060 miles (1,710 kilometers).
 For 954 km the pipeline has a diameter of 8 in, and for the remaining 798 km, the pipeline diameter is 12 in.
-According to the map at the pipeline website, the pipeline passes through or near the following cities and towns: Dar es Salaam, Morogoro, Epass, Iringa, Mbeya, Chinsali, Kalonje and Ndola.
+According to the map at the pipeline website, the pipeline passes through or near the following cities and towns: Dar es Salaam, Morogoro, Epass, Iringa, Mbeya, Chinsali, Mpika, Kalonje and Ndola.

 Overview

 The Tazama Crude Oil Pipeline was constructed to transport crude oil from the port of Dar-es-Salaam into landlocked Zambia, at an affordable, sustainable economic cost.
 When installed in 1968, the pipeline had a carrying capacity of 1100000 tonne annually.
 By 2002, carrying capacity had deteriorated to 600000 tonne annually.

 Associated infrastructure owned by Tazama in Tanzania, includes the tank farm in Dar es Salaam consisting of six storage tanks onshore, which comprise three tanks of 36000 m3 capacity combined and three tanks of combined capacity of 41000 m3.
 There are seven pump stations in total between Dar-es-Salaam and Ndola; five stations in Tanzania and two in Zambia.